wamp-proto/wamp-proto/spec/README.md

 The use of *feature announcement* in WAMP allows for

- * only implement subsets of functionality
+ * only implementing subsets of functionality
  * graceful degration